Sixth Street Specialty Lending (TSLX)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Sixth Street Specialty Lending’s 10% annualized revenue growth over the last five years was decent.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Luckily, Sixth Street Specialty Lending’s revenue grew at a decent 10.7% compounded annual growth rate over the last five years.
 Its growth was slightly above the average financials company and shows its offerings resonate with customers.

 Sixth Street Specialty Lending Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Sixth Street Specialty Lending’s recent performance shows its demand has slowed as its annualized revenue growth of 5.4% over the last two years was below its five-year trend.
+Sixth Street Specialty Lending’s recent performance shows its demand has slowed as its annualized revenue growth of 1.2% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Sixth Street Specialty Lending Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-Sixth Street Specialty Lending Trailing 12-Month Pre-Tax Profit Margin
+Sixth Street Specialty Lending Trailing 12-Month Operating Margin (GAAP)

 7. Earnings Per Share

-Sadly for Sixth Street Specialty Lending, its EPS declined by 3.3% annually over the last five years while its revenue grew by 10%.
-This tells us the company became less profitable on a per-share basis as it expanded.
+Sadly for Sixth Street Specialty Lending, its EPS declined by 1.7% annually over the last five years while its revenue grew by 10.7%.
+However, its operating margin actually improved during this time, telling us that non-fundamental factors such as interest expenses and taxes affected its ultimate earnings.

-Sixth Street Specialty Lending Trailing 12-Month EPS (GAAP)
+Sixth Street Specialty Lending Trailing 12-Month EPS (Non-GAAP)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Sixth Street Specialty Lending reported EPS of $0.47, up from $0.44 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Sixth Street Specialty Lending’s full-year EPS of $2.04 to shrink by 1.8%.
+In Q4, Sixth Street Specialty Lending reported adjusted EPS of $0.30, down from $0.62 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Sixth Street Specialty Lending’s full-year EPS of $2.01 to stay about the same.

 8. Return on Equity

-Over the last five years, Sixth Street Specialty Lending has averaged an ROE of 13.3%, healthy for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
-This is a bright spot for Sixth Street Specialty Lending.
+Over the last five years, Sixth Street Specialty Lending has averaged an ROE of 13%, respectable for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.

 Sixth Street Specialty Lending Return on Equity